inasafe/inasafe-doc/docs/source/tutorial-docs/intro-analysis/vector-analysis.rst

 .. image:: /static/tutorial/intro-analysis/10_select.png

-* Click OK and you’ll see the results are selected (they are yellow).
+* Click OK and you'll see the results are selected (they are yellow).
 .. image:: /static/tutorial/intro-analysis/10_buffer5.png

-Let’s save this selection as a new layer.
+Let's save this selection as a new layer.

 * Right-click on the kebun_tegalan layer in the Layers list.
 * Select Save Selection As....
-* Name the new file kebun_tegalan_lokasi_terpilih.shp and check the box next to “Add saved file to map.”
+* Name the new file kebun_tegalan_lokasi_terpilih.shp and check the box next to "Add saved file to map."
 If we hide all the other layers, we can see the resulting layer:
 .. image:: /static/tutorial/intro-analysis/10_buffer6.png

 ### 13. Select Land Areas of the Appropriate Size
 Hooray!
 We have now found land areas that meet four of our five criteria.
 The only remaining criteria is the size of the land.
 We need to make sure that our possible locations are between 50000-150000 m².

 * Open the attribute table for the ***kebun_tegalan_lokasi_terpilih*** layer.
-You’ll notice that there is a column named luas_ha.
+You'll notice that there is a column named luas_ha.
 This is the size of the area in hectares.
-We could use this field to answer our question, but let’s add another column that contains the size of the area in square meters.
+We could use this field to answer our question, but let's add another column that contains the size of the area in square meters.
 * Select the ***kebun_tegalan_lokasi_terpilih*** layer and enter edit mode:
 .. image:: /static/tutorial/intro-analysis/10_pencil.png
 * Start the field calculator (located in the Attribute Table window)<br>
 .. image:: /static/tutorial/intro-analysis/10_calculator.png
-* Check the box next to “Create a new field”.
-In the box type “luas_m2.”
+* Check the box next to "Create a new field".
+In the box type "luas_m2."
 .. image:: /static/tutorial/intro-analysis/10_newfield.png
-* Click on “Geometry,” and then double-click “$area.”
+* Click on "Geometry," and then double-click "$area."
 .. image:: /static/tutorial/intro-analysis/10_fieldcalculator.png
 * Click OK.
 * You should now see a new column on your attribute table, named **luas_m2.**  And QGIS has filled it in for us with square meters!